baruch/diskscan/Documentation/diskscan.md

 -v, --verbose
 :   display verbose information from the workings of the scan
     use multiple times for increased verbosity.

+-f, --fix
+:   Attempt to fix areas that are nearing failure.
+This should only be
+    attempted on an unmounted block device and never on an inuse filesystem or corruption is likely.

 # SEE ALSO